 This is the entire point of Zettai Hero Project.
 You start off as the weakest main character, a bystander who was forced to take on the mantle of the Unlosing Ranger and face the Final Boss.
 Through your repeated and many losses, you start amassing the necessary skills and determination required to save the world.
 It's not called Total Hero Project for nothing.

 After visiting his final sanctuary and defeating his Enemy Within, Ness's inner power is awoken.
 In a single level up, he gains nearly two-hundred HP and his PP pretty much doubles.
 He is also much more likely to land a Critical Hit, survive with 1 HP after a mortal blow, dodge attacks and hit with his own attacks.
-Finally, he drops his Mighty Glacier status and becomes your party's Lightning Bruiser, Jack of All Stats.
+Finally, he drops his Mighty Glacier status and becomes your party's Lightning Bruiser.

 In Assassins Creed, Malik is just the guys who gives you your feather so you can kill your targets, at least until the end, where he helps you take back Masyaf.
 Did I mention that he only has one arm?

 Meet Lucy Stillman (voiced by Kristen Bell).
 Come AC1, she was the blonde chick in a pencil skirt who stood there while you gallivanted about Masyaf in the 12th century.
 No action girl, no action anything.
 Meet the same Lucy Stillman (still voice by Kristen Bell) via AC2.
 She wears high heels, blood-stained vests, and kicks the shit out of anyone who looks at her funny.
 Fan reactions thus: "whoah, Lucy's a badass!"